PadhySimhachalam/Credit-Card-Analysis-Dashboard/README.md

 Revenue Drivers – Revenue is strongly influenced by job roles, usage of chip, and expenditure type.

-Risk Factors – Delinquent accounts can highlight potential credit risks# Credit-Card-Analysis-Dashboard
+Risk Factors – Delinquent accounts can highlight potential credit risks